ppannuto/patpannuto.com/classes/2022/winter/cse141L/index.md

 Each group will work over the course of the quarter to design and implement a custom processor.

-There are four lab reports, due at the starts of weeks 4, 6, and 8, plus the final report.
+There are four reports, due at the starts of weeks 4, 6, and 8, plus the final report.
 Reports shall be submitted on [Gradescope][gradescope].

 There is no final exam for this course.
 The complete processor and its final